 8. Bihpur Satyagrah was started at the same time.

 9. In the protest of the lathi charge on Dr. Rajendra Prasad and Prof. Abdul Bari, Rai Bahadur Dwarkanath resigned from Bihar Legislative Council.

 10. Chandarvati Devi and Ramsunder Singh was another leader of the movement who took active participation.

-11. Champaran, Bhojpur, Purnia, Saran, and Muzaffarpur was an important district where movement got flourished.
+11. Champaran, Bhojpur, Purnia, Saran, and Muzaffarpur was an important district where the movement got flourished.

-12. Gorkha Police were employed for brutal suppression of the movement.
+12. Gorkha Police were employed for the brutal suppression of the movement.